Designing the Workflow

 After clicking Add Step, the process tile is added to the Workflow Designer.

-The Directory Server Authentication sidebar is displayed.
+The Directory Server Auth sidebar is displayed.

-Directory Server Authentication
+Directory Server Auth

 • Server Type: Displays the server type (AD or LDAP).